Click on N8EOD for More D-Star info

 clear right now though, we have nothing against the developer of the old software,

 it did a great job and it was free, enough said.

 The new software will allow running one single piece of linking software on the

 DSTAR Gateway that allows us to connect to both the standard reflectors as well

 as the Freestar reflectos and new DCS reflectors.
-With the hard work of Mike
+With the hard work of one person

 N8JPR repeater.
 More details later (as in after I learn more about the software